 You just don't support them at all.

-Uh, because what the liberals are afraid of is that the program works, and all it needs is to be shown that it works.
+Because what the liberals are afraid of is that the program works, and all it needs is to be shown that it works.

-Demo at one time, and it's all over.
+It demo it one time, and it's all over.

-And how about this?
+And how about this, Cesar Chavez?

-Don't you love the way the press treats these thug murderous dictators as just the greatest people walking the planet?
+Don't you love the way the press treats these thug, murderous dictators as just the greatest people walking the planet?

 Castro and his efforts to revive his lovely island paradise.

-Oh, yeah, we must listen to Ma.
+Oh, yeah, we must listen to Mao.

 Mao had some of the finest philosophy a human being could ever absorb.